 You are not alone!
 There is a tremendous ADHD community to support and help you.
 A few places to look for support groups, treatment and referrals are noted below.

 The Hallowell Centers in Boston MetroWest, NYC, SF and Seattle.
 Each Center has clinicians who specialize in the diagnosis and treatment of children, adolescents and adults with ADHD and learning challenges.
-The Centers all share Dr. Hallowell’s multidisciplinary, strength-based approach, which includes Board Certified Physicians, Neuropsychologists, Psychologists, Coaches and educational specialists.
+The Centers share Dr. Hallowell’s multidisciplinary, strength-based approach, which includes Board Certified Physicians, Neuropsychologists, Psychologists, Coaches and educational specialists.

 If you are not near a Hallowell Center or if it is important to see a physician who processes your insurance, then we have listed additional resources below.
 Please use these resources, as staff at the Hallowell Centers cannot provide you with referral information.

-If you have very limited financial means, you can contact Healthwatch.
-You can check with them to see if there are clinical trials going on which you can join.
-If you can join a clinical ADHD trial then the evaluation is free.
+On the other hand, if you have very limited financial means, you can contact Healthwatch.
+You can check with them to see if there are clinical trials going on that you can join.
+If you can join a clinical ADHD trial, then the evaluation is free.

 Another option is to call your local teaching hospital or medical school to see if you can get into a resident’s clinic.

 Attention Deficit Hyperactivity Disorder (ADHD) RESOURCES FOR ADULTS

 ADDA: The website for the Attention Deficit Disorder Association, is aimed at the adult ADHD audience.
-They have a good discussion group directory – the best we’ve found so far – which can be searched by state.
+They have a good discussion group directory – the best we’ve found so far.
+Their directory can be searched by state.
 Go to the main page and look under “finding help” in the top menu bar.

-In Manhattan – The Manhattan Adult ADHD Support Group has a good list of physicians and others who work with people with ADHD.
+The Manhattan Adult ADHD Support Group in NYC has a good list of physicians and others who work with people with ADHD.
 You can contact them here or call 845-278-3022.
 They also have many speakers come to speak at their meetings.

 ADHD RESOURCES FOR PARENTS

-Understood. org provides expert advice available for all parents of children with learning and attention issues – an incredible resource that is entirely free of cost.
+Understood. org provides expert advice available for all parents of children with learning and attention issues.
+This is an incredible resource that is entirely free of cost.